- Academic Affairs

 The University’s Earth Day events were organized by the UMB Go Green initiative, which promotes sustainability policies and practices on campus and among students and employees.

 Many of the Earth Day festivities were held on the lawn in front of the School of Nursing, though the University of Maryland Medical Center hosted events across the street.
-And students from James McHenry Elementary School exhibited artwork made from recycled refuse in the Southern Management Corporation Campus Center’s Green Room.
+And students from James McHenry Elementary School exhibited artwork made from recycled refuse in the SMC Campus Center’s Green Room.

 Graduate student Emily Cheng said she was interested in the raffle for a full share in a Community Supported Agriculture cooperative run by One Straw Farm.
 And Atieno Akumu, an employee of the medical center, said she was encouraged by the efforts being made to promote bike sharing on campus.
 “I was wondering when we were going to get it,” she said.

-“I’d like to see sustainability become a seamless part of everything we do at the University,” she said.
+“I’d like to see sustainability become a seamless part of everything we do at the University,” Banks said.